knetikmedia/knetikcloud-csharp-net20-client/docs/StoreVendorsApi.md

 <a name="getvendortemplate"></a>
 # **GetVendorTemplate**
-> ModelItemTemplateResource GetVendorTemplate (string id)
+> ItemTemplateResource GetVendorTemplate (string id)

 Get a single vendor template